jeremiah-c-leary/vhdl-style-guide/docs/procedure_rules.rst

 |phase_4| |error| |indent|

-This rule checks the indent of the closing parenthesis if it is on it's own line.
+This rule checks the indent of the closing parenthesis if it is on its own line.

 **Violation**